 Due to the modulo division, the output is a strictly nonlinear function of the input.

-For the JC model, the capacity $C$ for the parity check is shown is shown in Fig. \ref{H2_pc_tau_c}(a) as a function of the delay $\tau$, in presence of time-multiplexing $V=5$.
+For the JC model, the capacity $C$ for the parity check is shown in Fig. \ref{H2_pc_tau_c}(a) as a function of the delay $\tau$, in the presence of time-multiplexing $V=5$.
 The optimal capacity is obtained for $dt=10$, $\kappa=0.1$.
-For the PC task, the reservoir demonstrates an enhanced ability to retain past inputs compared to the STM task.
-Its memory capacity also significantly surpasses that of a two-qubit reservoir, as indicated by the grey dashed line.
+For the PC task, the reservoir demonstrates a greater ability to retain past inputs than in the STM task.
+Its memory capacity also significantly surpasses that of a two-qubit reservoir, as indicated by the gray dashed line.
 Furthermore, the capacity can be increased by raising $V$, as illustrated in the inset of Fig. \ref{H2_pc_tau_c}(a).

 Next, we fix the optimal parameters $dt=10$ and $\kappa=0.1$, and for the rest of the parameters $\{\Delta_{b}, \Delta, \chi, \alpha\}$, we vary each one of them while keeping the others constant.
 We present the results in Fig. \ref{H2_pc_tau_c}(b), which shows that in our observed parameter region, the capacity for $\tau=1, 2$ varies very little, implying a robust performance with respect to varying reservoir parameters.
 Note that the optimal hyperparameters depend on the task.
 Comparing Fig. \ref{H2_pc_tau_c}(b) with the linear memory capacity using the JC model (Fig. \ref{H2_stm_params} in Appendix \ref{JC_stm_params}), we can appreciate the broader performance variability for the STM task.
 More interestingly, comparing these two figures, we can conclude that for our observed parameter region, the capacity for the PC task always surpasses the linear memory (STM), indicating the relative robustness of the reservoir's nonlinear memory.